ivarref/double-trouble/README.md

 # [No more] double trouble

 Handle duplicate Datomic transactions with ease.
-A modified compare-and-swap function that allows for duplicates if a sha matches ...
+A modified compare-and-swap function that handles for duplicates.

 ## Installation